Corporate Dividends and Other Nonliquidating Distributions in Cash, Property, and Obligations, 5 Howard Law Journal 46 (1959)

 ordinarily taxed as capital gain, with an exception of minor importance

 for distributions out of increase in the value of corporate property

 Date of Authorship for this Version

 Bittker, Boris I., "Corporate Dividends and Other Nonliquidating Distributions in Cash, Property, and Obligations" (1959).
 Faculty Scholarship Series.
-Paper 2502.
+2502.